tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 ## TIA Portal version

 The Add-In is designed to run on TIA Portal V19, but it can be adapted to run on TIA Portal version V17 and V18.
 To do so:
 - Update the references of the project **AddinOpcUaInterface**.
 Use the Openness DLL files from TIA Portal versions V17 or V18 as your reference source.

-Openness has backward compatibility, meaning that an Add-In built with DLL files from V17 will be able to run on TIA Portal V17 and above.
+    **NOTE**: Openness has backward compatibility.
+This means that an Add-In built with the DLL files from TIA Portal V17 can also run on TIA Portal V18, V19 and future versions.
 - Change the post-build event command to:
     ```
     copy "$(ProjectDir)AddInPublisherConfig.xml" "$(TargetDir)AddInPublisherConfig.xml" /Y